rohit-kumar24/Movie-Portfolio-Projects/README.md

 # Movie-Portfolio-Projects
-Projects related to movies, spanning various genres, budgets, and countries.

 Welcome to the Movie Projects repository!
 This repository contains a collection of projects related to movies, spanning various genres, budgets, and countries.
 Whether you're interested in analyzing box office gross, exploring the impact of directors, or diving into the world of movie ratings, this repository has something for everyone.